 What Is File Transfer Protocol?

-File Transfer Protocol (FTP) is rules enforced when transferring files on a network.
+File Transfer Protocol (FTP) is the rules enforced when transferring files on a network.
 Clients can download files from the server using an FTP.
 This is done through different interfaces, including web browsers.
-File Transfer Protocol is guidelines for transferring server files to clients.
+File Transfer Protocol is the guidelines for transferring server files to clients.

 An easy to way to visualize an FTP is to picture a food vending machine.
-The client is the person buying food, and the food is a file.
+The client is the person buying food and the food is a file.
 The machine is the server.
 The person is required to put money in and press buttons to make a selection in order to get their food.
 An FTP reacts the same way.
 The client requests files and the server provides them.

 Important Innovations for Businesses

 Using a file transfer protocol offers companies automatic data backup.
 This is likely to be the strongest selling point of the FTP to most companies, as the idea of losing sensitive data is devastating.
 Another fail-safe function is the ability to continue a transfer from the exact point where it was interrupted.
-If a connection is lost, the transfer is saved and can be continued from its most recent spot upon reconnection.
+If a connection is lost, the transfer is saved and can be continued from its most recent spot upon re-connection.